jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

 ### 103 Inspectors of Publications
 (1) The Secretary may from time to time appoint under the Public Service Act 2020 such number of persons to be Inspectors of Publications as are required for the purposes of this Act.
 (2) Notwithstanding subsection (1), the Secretary may from time to time appoint any suitable person to be an Inspector of Publications for the purposes of this Act.
-(3) Every constable shall be deemed to be an Inspector for the purposes of this Act.
+(3) Every constable shall be deemed to be an Inspector for the purposes of this Act except for the purposes of Part 7A.

 ### 104 Inspectors who are not public servants
 (1) Every person appointed under section 103(2)—